albertored11/bsptab/README.md

   container, don't do anything.
 * `autoattach <wid>` Toggle autoattach new windows to tabbed container `<wid>`.
 If `<wid>` is not a tabbed container, don't do anything.
-* `autod <classes>` launch a daemon that creates a tabbed container for every new window which class is in `<classes>`.
+* `autod <classes>` Launch a daemon that creates a tabbed container for every new window which class is in `<classes>`.
 This can be useful, for example, for file managers, so it and the opened file share a tabbed layout.
 It could be a good idea to include this command in your `bspwmrc`.
 * `refreshd` Launch a daemon that does its job as a workaround for a bug that makes the tab